Subscribe to stay updated

 The result is an entire branding redesign that feels small, unique and exclusive, but without the ‘homemade’ vibes.

 Dogwood coffee is a little more minimalistic with their coffee bag design but still pull off some unique and recognisable branding.

 From a packaging supply point of view, what Dogwood coffee does it great.
-They use the same custom printed coffee bags for all their products, but it’s a custom printed sticker that identifies each product type.
+They use the same custom printed coffee pouches for all their products, but it’s a custom printed sticker that identifies each product type.